On the Optimality of Pseudo-polynomial Algorithms for Integer Programming: Path-width parameterization: SETH bounds

 \subsection{Overview of our reductions}

-We prove Theorems~\ref{thm:lowbranchwidth} and \ref{thm:lowentries} by giving reductions from {\sc CNF-SAT}, where the parameters in the reduced instances are required to obey certain strict conditions.
+We prove Theorems~\ref{thm:lowbranchwidth} and \ref{thm:lowentries} by giving reductions from {\sc CNF-SAT}.
+At this point, one might be tempted to start the reduction from {\sc $k$-CNF SAT} as seen in~\cite{CyganDLMNOPSW12}.
+However, the fact that in our case we also need to control the \pw of the reduced instance poses serious technical difficulties if one were to take this route.
+Therefore, we take a different route and reduce from {\sc CNF-SAT} which allows us to construct appropriate gadgets for propagation of consistency in our instance while simultaneously controlling the \pw.
+Moreover, the parameters in the reduced instances are required to obey certain strict conditions.
 For example, the reduction we give to prove Theorem~\ref{thm:lowbranchwidth} must output an instance of \IP, where the \pw of the column matroid $M(A)$ of the constraint matrix $A$ is a constant.
-Similarly, in the reduction used to prove Theorem~\ref{thm:lowentries}, we need to construct an instance of \IP, where the largest entry in the target vector is upper bounded by a constant.
+Similarly, in the reduction used to prove Theorem~\ref{thm:lowentries}, we need to construct an instance of \IP where the largest entry in the target vector is upper bounded by a constant.
 These stringent requirements on the parameters make the {SETH}-based reductions quite challenging.
 However, reductions under SETH can take super polynomial time---they can even take $2^{(1-\epsilon)n}$ time for some $\epsilon>0$, where $n$ is the number of variables in the instance of {\sc CNF-SAT}.
 This freedom to avail exponential time in SETH-based reductions is used crucially in the proofs of Theorems~\ref{thm:lowbranchwidth} and \ref{thm:lowentries}.

 Now we give an overview of the reduction used to prove Theorem~\ref{thm:lowbranchwidth}.
 Let $\psi$ be an instance of {\sc CNF-SAT} with $n$ variables and $m$ clauses.
 Given $\psi$ and a fixed constant $c\geq 2$, we construct an instance $\cm x= \tv, x\geq 0$ of \IP\ satisfying certain properties.
 Since for every $c\geq 2$, we have a different $\cm$ and $\tv$, this can be viewed as a family of instances of \IP.
 In particular our main technical lemma is the following.